benpartington/CV/README.md

 **Culture Trip** (Oct 2018 - June 2020)
 _Junior Picture Researcher_

-- Researching and curating imagery within articles
+- Building and developing adept research skills to curate imagery within articles
-- Working with sales and marketing teams to produce weekly external newsletters
+- Using my strong communication skills to liaise with sales & marketing teams to produce weekly external newsletters
-- Researching and licensing of photo-stories
+- Through creativity and initative, researching unique photo-stories from around the world and negotiating the liscening of these
-- Working across teams to produce editorial content in both print and digital
+- Working to very strict deadlines and changing circumstances to contribute to a print magazine

 **Ikon Science** (August 2013 – November 2015)
 _Training and Technical Sales Coordinator_